-Patients underwent postoperative renal bladder US and VCUG at 6 and 12 weeks, respectively.
+Patients underwent postoperative renal bladder US and VCUG at six and 12 weeks, respectively.
 Postoperative imaging was reviewed first by pediatric radiologists, and again by the authors (ZW and AW).
-The presence of a postoperative mound on bladder US was defined as an echogenic nodule at the site of the ureterovesical junction (Figure 1B and 1C).
+The presence of a postoperative mound on bladder US was defined as an echogenic nodule at the site of the ureterovesical junction (Figs. 1B, 1C).
 Radiologic success was defined by the absence of VUR on postoperative VCUG.
-Postoperative urinary tract infections (febrile/symptomatic) were documented on follow-up.
+Postoperative UTIs (febrile/symptomatic) were documented on followup.